 - New York

-Anna is ranked as a leading lawyer by Chambers Global 2019, Chambers USA 2018, Best Lawyers in America 2017, IFLR1000 2019 and Super Lawyers 2018 and is recommended by Legal 500 US 2018.
-She is also listed in Euromoney's Expert Guide for Capital Markets; Expert's Guide for Banking, Finance and Transactional Law for Structured Finance and Securitization the Expert Guide for Women in Business Law; IFLR1000's Women Leaders 2018 Guide; Crain's New York Business “Forty Under 40” Investment Dealer's Digest “Forty Under 40”; and Hispanic Business' “100 Most Influential Hispanics.”
+Anna is ranked as a leading lawyer by Chambers Global 2019, Chambers USA 2019, IFLR1000 2019, Super Lawyers 2019 and Legal 500 US 2019.
+She is also listed in Euromoney's Expert Guide for Capital Markets; Expert Guide for Structured Finance and Securitisation; and Expert Guide for Women in Business Law.
+She was also included in Euromoney’s 2019 Best of the Best USA Expert Guide as one of the top 30 structured finance and securitisation practitioners in the US.
+Anna is also included in IFLR1000's Women Leaders 2018 Guide; Crain's New York Business “Forty Under 40” Investment Dealer's Digest “Forty Under 40”; and Hispanic Business' “100 Most Influential Hispanics.”
 She received the Burton Award for Legal Achievement in 2007, 2009 and 2011, which honors excellence in legal writing.
 Anna was also a winner of the 2013 and 2018 Euromoney LMG Americas Women in Business Law Awards as the Leading Lawyer in the Americas in the category of structured finance, which includes securitization and derivatives.
 She was a recipient of the Lexology Client Choice Award for Capital Markets in 2016 and 2017 and for Derivatives in 2018 and 2019.
 Anna was named a JD Supra Top Author for their 2018 Readers’ Choice Awards in the securities category.
 She was also named SRP Americas 2018 Personality of the Year by StructuredRetailProducts.com.